Contents

 Figure 2: The Dornes spit section viewed from the North during a period of water low stand level.
 Note the well exposed massive quartzites.

 Thin conglomeratic and coquina beds occur in ferruginous sandstones in the upper part of the sequence.
 The exposure is topped by the dolomitic limestones of the Dornes Formation (Fig. 3 ).
-In the past the stratigraphic position of these strata was not clearly established: Cooper (1980) and Cooper et alii (2000) identified "siltstones & mudstones, undifferentiated" and "quartzites & sandstones, undifferentiated" with no age assigned.
-Oliveira et alii (2000) suggested that this entire succession might be part of the Dornes Formation.
+In the past the stratigraphic position of these strata was not clearly established: (1980) and et alii (2000) identified "siltstones & mudstones, undifferentiated" and "quartzites & sandstones, undifferentiated" with no age assigned. et alii (2000) suggested that this entire succession might be part of the Dornes Formation.

 Click on thumbnail to enlarge the image.